Adversarial Training Reduces Information and Improves Transferability: AT reduces information

-\begin{proposition} Let $\delta \in X$ be a small perturbation such that $\norm{\delta}_2 = \varepsilon$.\footnote{We would like to note that the practical implementation only requires $\norm{\delta}_2 \le \varepsilon$.
-However, in practice, it is possible to see that for small $\varepsilon$, the norm of $\delta$ is almost always $\varepsilon$.} Then, where $\lambda_1$ is the (unit-norm) eigen-vector corresponding to the first principal eigenvalue. \end{proposition} Hence, AT is equivalent to regularize the Fisher of representation $z$ with respect to inputs $x$.
-Applying white Gaussian noise instead of adversarial noise~\Cref{eq:kl_approx} would become $\KL{p_w(z|x+\delta)}{p_w(z|x)} \approx \dfrac{\varepsilon^2}{2n} \tr{S(z|x)}$, where $n$ is the input dimension.
-It is easy to see that $\dfrac{\tr{S(z|x)}}{n} \leq v_{\lambda_1}^t{S(z|x)}v_{\lambda_1}$, meaning that Gaussian Noise Regularization (GNR) is upped bounded by AT: the inefficiency of GNR increases as the input dimension increases, causing that many directions preserve high curvature. ~\cite{tsipras2018robustness} showed that AT, for a linear classification problem with hinge loss, is equivalent to penalize the $\ell_2$-norm of weights.
-The next, examples show that when using cross-entropy loss, penalizing the Fisher $F_{z|x}$ yields a similar results. \begin{example}[Binary classification] Assume a binary classification problem where $y \in \{-1,1\}$ Let $p(y=1|x) = 1 - p(y=-1|x) = \texttt{sigmoid} (w^tx)$.
+where $v_{\lambda_1}$ is the (unit-norm) eigen-vector corresponding to the first principal eigenvalue $\lambda_1$. \end{proposition} Hence, AT is equivalent to regularize the Fisher of representation $z$ with respect to inputs $x$.
+By applying white Gaussian noise instead of adversarial noise,~\Cref{eq:kl_approx} would become $\KL{p_w(z|x+\delta)}{p_w(z|x)} \approx \dfrac{\varepsilon^2}{2n} \tr{S(z|x)}$, where $n$ is the input dimension.
+It is easy to see that $\dfrac{\tr{S(z|x)}}{n} \leq v_{\lambda_1}^t{S(z|x)}v_{\lambda_1}$, meaning that Gaussian Noise Regularization (GNR) is upper bounded by AT: the inefficiency of GNR increases as the input dimension increases, causing that many directions preserve high curvature. ~\cite{tsipras2018robustness} showed that AT, for a linear classification problem with hinge loss, is equivalent to penalize the $\ell_2$-norm of weights.
+The next example shows that when using cross-entropy loss, penalizing the Fisher $F_{z|x}$ yields a similar result. \begin{example}[Binary classification] Assume a binary classification problem where $y \in \{-1,1\}$ Let $p(y=1|x) = 1 - p(y=-1|x) = \texttt{sigmoid} (w^tx)$.
 Then we have:

 \end{example}